cloudwizio/aws-usage-tf-templates/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-# Run aws-usage-tf-templates as a module:
+# Run as a module (from your existing terraform configurations)
+This step assumes that you already have some existing Terraform configurations that are applied to all your accounts when run.
+In this case, you can simply copy the module and call it from your existing configurations.

 1. Add the Module to Your Configuration: